syncfusion-content/fileformat-docs/File-Formats/PDF/PdfGrid.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Table/PdfGrid/Add-the-data-directly-to-the-table-in-a-PDF).

 ### Create a simple table using IEnumerable data source

 Create a table using the [PdfGrid](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Grid.PdfGrid.html) by loading the IEnumerable data source.
 Refer to the following code.